soxofaan/github-actions-sphinx2ghpages/docs/index.rst

-While the `GitHub Actions MarketPlace <https://github.com/marketplace?type=actions>`_ contains a lot of potential pieces for that puzzle, it can be quite daunting to find the right actions for your use case.
+While the `GitHub Actions MarketPlace <https://github.com/marketplace?type=actions>`_ contains a lot of potential pieces for that puzzle, it can be quite daunting to **find the right actions** for your use case.
-Moreover, you might have questions about automatically running third party code from some random GitHub user in a background context with certain write or push permissions on your repository.
+Moreover, you might have **security concerns** about automatically running third party code from some random GitHub user in a background context with certain write or push permissions on your repository.